Marlboro College followed a calendar of two semesters each year.

 - Graduates of Marlboro, per credit: $665

-Note: Application is made to the Admissions Office.
-Tutorials are not offered at this rate.
+Note: Application needed to be made to the Admissions Office.
+Tutorials were not offered at this rate.

 - Materials fees for Visual Arts courses: $20-100

 - Part-time students per semester per credit (maximum of 8 credits per semester) or per credit over the maximum 18: $1,329